-- Drain the hot tub entirely see section DRAINING YOUR HOT TUB - Remove and clean the cartridge filter element see section -CARTRIDGE FILTER - Using a wet/dry utility vacuum, remove remaining water from the jet openings, filter cartridge housing, and footwell. - Either pour or use a turkey-baster where necessary to add potable biodegradable RV antifreeze to areas such as pump wet end, jet channels, filter housing, blower channels.
-DO NOT USE AUTOMOTIVE ANTIFREEZE. - Important: mixing potable biodegradable RV antifreeze with water significantly reduces its ability to protect against freezing.
-Therefore, it is very important ALL water is removed from the hot tub plumbing before adding. - Turn pump on for only a few seconds to circulate the antifreeze. - Unthread and disconnect all unions in the support equipment area.
+DO NOT USE AUTOMOTIVE ANTIFREEZE.

+- Important: mixing potable biodegradable RV antifreeze with water significantly reduces its ability to protect against freezing.
+Therefore, it is very important ALL water is removed from the hot tub plumbing before adding. - Add potable RV antifreeze to the holes in the bottom suction/drain to prevent any trapped water in the false floor from freezing and damaging the hot tub shell. - Turn pump on for only a few seconds to circulate the antifreeze. - Unthread and disconnect all unions in the support equipment area.
 Remove lowest winter drain plug on pump face plate.
-Repeat for all pumps, where applicable.

-- Cover exposed plumbing connections with plastic bags and duct tape. - Where practical, disconnect hot tub support equipment and store in a dry heated area. - Install the safety hardcover, and cover the entire hot tub with a tarp to prevent premature weathering of the cabinet and the safety hard cover. - Remove snow build up regularly to prevent damage to the safety hard cover. - It is assumed that your HYDROPOOL hot tub has been properly installed on a reinforced concrete pad to eliminate lifting of the hot tub due to hydrostatic ground water pressure.
+Repeat for all pumps, where applicable. - Cover exposed plumbing connections with plastic bags and duct tape. - Where practical, disconnect hot tub support equipment and store in a dry heated area. - Install the safety hardcover, and cover the entire hot tub with a tarp to prevent premature weathering of the cabinet and the safety hard cover. - Remove snow build up regularly to prevent damage to the safety hard cover. - It is assumed that your HYDROPOOL hot tub has been properly installed on a reinforced concrete pad to eliminate lifting of the hot tub due to hydrostatic ground water pressure.